What’s left on Seahawks’ free agent to-do list? Resolving Clowney’s situation and adding running backs and quarterbacks

-We’re almost two weeks in to the NFL free agent signing period — players were first allowed to negotiate with teams on March 16 — and the pace of activity is predictably beginning to slow.
+We’re almost two weeks into the NFL free-agent signing period — players were first allowed to negotiate with teams on March 16 — and the pace of activity is predictably beginning to slow.

-Seattle has signed/agreed to terms with or traded for seven new players as well as re-signing a few of their own, bringing their roster to an unofficial total of 67 players as of Sunday morning — teams can have up to 90 in the offseason.
+The Seahawks have signed, agreed to terms with or traded for seven new players as well as re-signing a few of their own, bringing their roster to an unofficial 67 players as of Sunday morning — teams can have up to 90 in the offseason.

-The Seahawks also don’t have a ton of cap room remaining, with what is likely about $8 million or so in real cap space once every free agent signing is accounted for.
+Seattle also doesn’t have a ton of cap room remaining, with what is likely about $8 million or so in real cap space once every free-agent signing is accounted for.

-That means at this point, any free agent signing is either likely to be relatively low-key, or come with a counter move that opens up some cap space.
+That means at this point, any free-agent signing is either likely to be relatively low-key, or come with a counter move that opens up some cap space.

 Seattle also has seven picks in the draft, which remains scheduled for April 23-25, four in the top 101, and can begin focusing on that as a way to fill some of its remaining needs, as well.